 A drama centered on three people who are haunted by mortality in different ways.
-George (Matt Damon) is a blue-collar American who has a special connection to the afterlife.
-On the other side of the world, Marie (Cécile de France), a French journalist, has a near-death experience that shakes her reality.
-And when Marcus (identical twins Frankie McLaren and George McLaren), a London schoolboy, loses the person closest to him, he desperately needs answers.
-Each on a path in search of the truth, their lives will intersect, forever changed by what they believe might-or must-exist in the hereafter.Written by
+George Lonegan (Matt Damon) is a blue-collar American who has a special connection to the afterlife.
+On the other side of the world, French journalist, Marie Lelay (Cécile de France) has a near-death experience which shakes her reality, and when London schoolboy Marcus (identical twins Frankie McLaren and George McLaren) loses the person closest to him, he desperately needs answers.
+Each looking to understand the one thing all life has in common, but can never share, their lives will cross, changed by what they believe might, or must, exist in the hereafter.Written by

 Warner Bros.
 Pictures

-The mid 80s-late 90's Warner Bros. shield is used and is in black and white at the beginning of the movie, and at the end of the credits, the same Warner Bros.
+The mid 80s-late 90s Warner Bros. shield is used (in black and white) at the beginning of the movie and at the end of the credits.
+The same Warner Bros.
 Shield is used alongside the Amblin logo, also in black-and-white.
 See more »

 Was this review helpful to you?